isabelwang30/BENG183/Hierarchical Clustering.md

 3. Are there different subpopulations of patients who respond differently to a given drug based on their transcriptomic profiles?

 ## Other Types of Clustering
+Here are brief descriptions of two other popular clustering algorithms:
-1. K-means clustering: declares the *k* number of clusters from the start.
+1. K-means clustering: declares the *k* number of clusters from the start and places each data point in the nearest cluster while minimizing the size of the clusters.
 2. Density-based clustering: creates clusters based off of density rather than absolute distance.

-There are many other forms of clustering as well!
+There are many other clustering algorithms as well!
 See all the world has to offer below:
 ![Other Clustering Methods](https://github.com/ellaksay/BENG183/blob/main/clusters.png)

 ## References